ketonkakkar/ketonkakkar.github.io/resume.md

 First prize @ [A. Edward Newton Student Book Collection Competition](http://bookaward.swarthmore.edu/)

-+ Awarded joint first prize in the longest-running collegiate book collection competetion in the nation
++ Awarded joint first prize in the longest-running collegiate book collection competition in the nation
 + View the collection: [A Glimpse Beyond the Veil](/kakkar_newton.pdf)

 First-place student poster @ [2018 ACMW Celebration of Women in Computing in Philadelphia](https://nvite.com/PHICWIC2018/npvpyg)